asraf123548387/Employee-Management/README.md

 Build and run the application: mvn spring-boot:run The API should now be running at http://localhost:8081/api/.
 You can access it using tools like Postman or a web browser.

 ## Postman Api Documentation
-https://documenter.getpostman.com/view/29698518/2sA2rAxgvn
+In this document contain request,response and error handling. https://documenter.getpostman.com/view/29698518/2sA2rAxgvn

 ## Database script and design for creating table